-As transportation plans are developed, whether it is a major street plan, a mass transit plan, or a bicycle/pedestrian plan, there are seven factors that should be considered in the planning process.
-The UPWP specifies the work tasks to accomplish the transportation planning process and is developed to comply with the seven broad-based requirements identified in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+As transportation plans are developed, whether it is a major street plan, a mass transit plan, or a bicycle/pedestrian plan, there are eight factors that should be considered in the planning process.
+The UPWP specifies the work tasks to accomplish the transportation planning process and is developed to comply with the eight broad-based requirements identified in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
 The designated factors identified as key issues concerning the transportation field include:

-- 1. Supporting the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - 2.
-Increasing the safety and security of the transportation system for motorized and non-motorized users. - Increasing the accessibility and mobility options available to people and for freight. - 4.
-Protecting and enhancing the environment, promoting energy conservation, and improving the quality of life. - 5.
-Enhancing the integration and connectivity of the transportation system, across and between modes, for people and freight. - 6.
-Promoting efficient system management and operation. - 7.
-Emphasizing the preservation of the existing transportation system.
+- 1. Supporting the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increasing the safety of the transportation system for motorized and nonmotorized users. - 3.
+Increasing the security of the transportation system for motorized and non-motorized users. - 4.
+Increasing the accessibility and mobility options available to people and for freight.

+- 5. Protecting and enhancing the environment, promoting energy conservation, and improving the quality of life. - 6.
+Enhancing the integration and connectivity of the transportation system, across and between modes, for people and freight. - 7 Promoting efficient system management and operation. - 8 Emphasizing the preservation of the existing transportation system.

-In addition to the seven factors addressed by SAFETEA-LU, the FTA and FHWA have identified six planning Emphasis Areas (PEA's) for 2006.
+In addition to the eight factors addressed by SAFETEA-LU, the FTA and FHWA have identified six planning Emphasis Areas (PEA's) for 2006.
 The mission of these Planning Emphasis Areas is to ensure the highest quality of surface and public transportation and to promote the nation's economic and community vitality.